tgross/devopsdaysmsp2018/content/_index.md

 {{% note %}}
-Back in March a self-driving car operated by Uber killed a pedestrian
+Back in March a self-driving car operated by Uber killed a pedestrian.
+The NTSB investigation is still ongoing, but what is clear is that the vehicle had no business being operated without direct supervision.
+The sensing system had lots of false positives that caused it to brake erratically.
+So they turned the braking system off.
+But apparently that message never got to the folks who'd turned off the vehicles' own automatic braking nor to the attendee of the vehicle.
+So the vehicle "saw" the pedestrian and did nothing.
 {{% /note %}}

 ---